Our Story

 Charissa Landicho

-Charissa is the Head of Advocacy Programs at Employ to Empower works directly with a team of events specialists to curate events that focus on destigmatization, education and awareness of the entrepreneurs in the program.
-She is also the lead for our annual Vancouver Street Store event.
+Charissa is the Community Partnerships Lead at Employ to Empower works directly with a team of events specialists to curate documentaries, short video series, private school workshops & events that focus on destigmatization, education and awareness of the entrepreneurs in the program.
+She is also the co-lead for our annual Vancouver Street Store event.

 Truman Wong